isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 There is a lot of such code.
 It is error-prone, though, especially when the bound is non-local.
 Also, it is a "popular" source of errors (buffer overflow, pointers from array decay, etc.).
-The definition of `a2` is C but not C++ and is considered a security risk
+The definition of `a2` is C but not C++ and is considered a security risk.

 ##### Example